-This week we hosted our biggest disability inclusion event to date, welcoming 60 children and young people to Emirates Stadium for a unique event.
+Arsenal hosted our biggest disability inclusion event to date in April 2017, welcoming 60 children and young people to Emirates Stadium for a unique day of activities.

 The overall aim of our Arsenal for Everyone initiative is to ensure that everyone feels welcome at Arsenal, and this event reached out to local people and fans that may not be able to take part in the usual football sessions led by Arsenal in the Community.

-Our guests experienced a variety of projects that have recently been supported by The Arsenal Foundation including Arts and Music Company Funky Pie, The Stress Project who specialise in adapted yoga therapy sessions and Bag Books who provide a unique sensory storytelling experience.
+Our guests experienced a variety of projects that have recently been supported by The Arsenal Foundation including arts and music company Funky Pie, The Stress Project, which specialises in adapted yoga therapy sessions, and Bag Books, who provide a unique sensory storytelling experience.

-Arsenal in the Community’s Disability Officer, Luke Howard said: "I am incredibly proud to host an inclusive event of this size.
+Arsenal in the Community disability officer Luke Howard said: "I am incredibly proud to host an inclusive event of this size.
 We had to ensure that we could offer safe and adapted activities with specifically designed opportunities for those in the local area who would love to be with Arsenal, but potentially face barriers with getting involved."

 Through a number of initiatives undertaken in the community, inside Emirates Stadium and throughout the club, Arsenal endeavours to ensure that everyone associated with the club feels an equal sense of belonging.